National Survey of Youth in Custody, 2008-2009 (ICPSR 33942)

 To generate national estimates, the facility weights were adjusted to reflect each facility's probability of selection into the sample and then were adjusted for facility non-response.
 The steps in creating the national weight adjustments were the same as those described for facility-level weights.

-Mode of Data Collection: touch-screen audio assisted computer self interview (TACASI)
+Mode of Data Collection: audiovisual touch-screen computer-assisted self interview (AVT-CASI)